Special Educational Needs and Disabilities (SEND)

 We are extremely proud to have been awarded The National Special Educational Needs and Disability Award in category of Most Inclusive Practice Across a School 2020.
 The children at Penwortham are at the centre of all we do and this award recognises our commitment to high quality learning and teaching and our well targeted inclusion strategies and practice.
 Read our report here.

 At Penwortham, we are open to working with other schools and welcome colleagues from other schools or settings.
 As a Centre of excellence, we pride ourselves in sharing our expertise, knowledge and experience with others.

-Resources to support children with SEND
+Resources to Support Pupils with SEND

-Our SEND Provsion
+Our SEND provision

 At Penwortham, the children are at the centre of everything we do.
 Our aim is to provide the best possible learning opportunities for all our children.
 Children with Special educational needs are offered a variety of specialised provision in order for them to make progress and achieve their best.
 To read our Interventions guide click here.